Kira-wambui/alx-pre_course/README.md

-My first README id done.
+My first readme is done!